f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/f5xc-customer-edge-load-balancer/step02.rst

 **Objective**:

-Create an Origin Pool(s) with the NGINX Application Servers.
+Create an Origin Pool(s) with the private ip addresses of the dual NGINX Application Servers

 **Why**: